Gardens of Paris and the Loire Valley

 May 21 – May 29, 2018

-This trip is sold out, please check back for our 2019 travel plans!
+This trip is sold out, fill in the contact form for infomation on our 2019 travel plans!

 Join Ayse Pogue, a senior horticulturist at the Chicago Botanic Garden, for an insider's trip to Paris and the Loire Valley in France.
 Here are a few highlights of the seven-day tour of exquisite gardens and châteaus: